tynatsuhara/swamp.camp/README.md

 run `./run-local-server` to spin up a local HTTP server for development

 # release
-run `tsc` then commit the compiled statics, this will trigger a [Vercel deployment](https://vercel.com/tylerbonnell/quest/deployments)
+run `tsc` then commit the compiled statics, this will trigger a [Netlify deployment](https://app.netlify.com/sites/wow-a-game/deploys).
+It will be deployed to https://wow-a-game.netlify.app

 # links
 additional art by: